 Bradd & Hall offers captain’s chairs from Villa International and their own in-house brand.
 Our RV originally came with Villa seats.
 Since we felt they lasted a long time and served us so well over 17+ years of full-time use, we decided to replace them with the same brand.

 So, Bradd & Hall ordered our new captain’s chairs.
 While they can ship almost anything directly to you if you’re doing a DIY replacement, we had them shipped to their facility in Elkhart.
+We knew we’d be coming through Indiana, so that made sense for us (full-time RVers can surely commiserate with the need for identifying reliable places to receive shipments, especially extra-large ones!).

 Bradd & Hall’s team handles lots of installations at their Elkhart facility.
 But we’re DIYers at heart.
 So when we arrived in Elkhart, we removed our two front seats and installed the new ones ourselves.
+Once done, we left our old seats with Bradd & Hall.
+They have someone who rehabs them and then re-sells them, which is much better than having them end up in a landfill!

 How to Remove Captain’s Chairs from an RV

 Removing the bolts holding the captain’s chairs to the interior of the RV.
 The large bolts on our rig go down through the floor, secured with large nuts from below.
 While John worked inside, Peter slid under the RV to gain access to the nuts on that side.
 It was a very long reach to get up to them, but luckily, Peter has arms like an ape.
-LOL
+LOL!

 An Excellent Tip from Bradd & Hall:

 Bradd & Hall gave us a great tip we want to share with anyone considering removing their own captain’s chairs from an RV: they suggested it’s easiest to fully recline each seat before bringing it out of, or into, the RV.
-Then, turned on its side, each chair is easier to bring straight out through the door.
+Then, turned on its side, each chair is easier to bring out/in through the door.

 Because our seats are powered, they let us borrow a portable 12V battery pack they use themselves.
 It had alligator clips that supplied power to the new chairs while they were outside the RV.
 This allowed us to fully recline them before bringing them in through the door.